 You may be wondering why I’m focusing so very hard on the change side of this.
 You may be reasonably thinking, “Well yes, this is like a dildo, and you’re okay with those right?”.
 You may be thinking that it’s like a thrusting dildo that is self-guiding and self-powered—probably a good point to make honestly.
 What’s the big objection here?

 Well the big point is your partners feelings, and some insecurities they may or may not have, insecurities you need to be aware of if they do have them.
 Keep in mind, many men struggle with and fail to disconnect their partners sexual satisfaction with their own sexual performance.
 That is to say that there are many men out there with the idea that their value in a relationship is highly or entirely sex based, and that they should be sole provider of their partners sexual satisfaction.
 These tend to be the men that aren’t okay with women having sex toys at all, it would depreciate their value, you may have met some of those before.
 Ultimately remember, that as toxic as these ideas may seem to you, underlying them is a concern that they’ll lose you—that’s the consequence of losing your worth as a partner.
 It’s the reasoning borne of inexperience and insecurity, but it’s rooted in the idea that they don’t want to lose you.
 Most can be gently educated out of this.
-One the one hand, you have the sexual insecurity creating insecurity about the resilience of the relationship, but that also works the other direction, if your partner isn’t just as convinced as they should be that you aren’t going to leave it can reinforce or even create the sexual insecurity in question.
+On the one hand, you have the sexual insecurity creating insecurity about the resilience of the relationship but that also works the other direction if your partner isn’t convinced that you aren’t going to leave and it can reinforce or even create the sexual insecurity in question.

 Reinforcing these ideas is an entire industry revolving around “correcting” penises that are less than magical.
 Everything from pumps to pills are thrown at the insecurities so predictable and universal they can be targeted for profit.
 You too can have the magically satisfying porn star penis that you’ve been convinced is the minimum standard via the same, if only you would use this pump or take this pill.
 There’s a large market targeting female insecurity and falsehoods about tightness or moisture too, and perhaps that may be the singular best thing I can reference to bring this issue into focus.
 When it comes to sexual insecurity, the targets of that exploitative market indicates we are universally affected.
 Fortunately, that means you have a valid frame of reference.
 Now you take the pills, you take the pump, at least those act directly on the body, dangerous as they may be, and the object of pleasure is still his penis.
 Imagine for a moment the feeling of dejection that would come from such a lazy solution as a sleeve, if not carefully considered and not wanted for the exactly right reason.

 More secure men aren’t immune to this either.
 Security too is a spectrum, and it comes with experience, and is often a journey.
-Many men have learned that their partners sexual satisfaction belongs to them.
-They have learned that their partners sex toys can provide sexual experiences both when and where they can’t, and they enjoy the awesome benefits of those feelings of security in their sexuality and their relationship.
+Many men were taught that their partners sexual satisfaction belongs to them.
+Some have learned that their partners sex toys can provide sexual experiences both when and where they can’t, and they enjoy the awesome benefits of those feelings of security in their sexuality and their relationship.
 In the particular case of the penis extender, they are available both at the time and capable of providing the type.
 The penis extender therefore targets the very last island on the road to sexual security, it targets the place where the last bit of insecurity is most likely to reside.
 Your partner, as I do for mine, may have a large collection of toys he enjoys you using and enjoys using on you.
 Have you ever expressed before how none of those things could quite replace him?
 I’d wager that’s come up.
 How do you follow that line of reasoning in the case of the penis extender, as you inherently ask his body to change, as you inherently replace the one thing you have been telling him was safe from criticism?

 “…how to broach the subject with my partner.”